Chocolate Zucchini Muffins (with Almond Flour)

 - ¼ teaspoon kosher salt

-- 1 cup loosely-packed grated zucchini
+- 1 cup zucchini, grated and loosely-packet

 - ⅓ cup dark chocolate chips, plus more for topping